okazou/bootstrap/site/docs/4.1/components/modal.md

 - Bootstrap only supports one modal window at a time.
 Nested modals aren't supported as we believe them to be poor user experiences.
 - Modals use `position: fixed`, which can sometimes be a bit particular about its rendering.
 Whenever possible, place your modal HTML in a top-level position to avoid potential interference from other elements.
 You'll likely run into issues when nesting a `.modal` within another fixed element.
 - Once again, due to `position: fixed`, there are some caveats with using modals on mobile devices.
 [See our browser support docs]({{ site.baseurl }}/docs/{{ site.docs_version }}/getting-started/browsers-devices/#modals-and-dropdowns-on-mobile) for details.
 - Due to how HTML5 defines its semantics, [the `autofocus` HTML attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#attr-autofocus) has no effect in Bootstrap modals.
-To achieve the same effect, use some custom JavaScript: -->
+To achieve the same effect, use some custom JavaScript:

-## How it works
+-->

 モーダルの実装を始める前に下記のオプションの変更点を確認してください。